Business Energy Costs Post-Brexit

 It’s easy to be swayed by persuasive stats – and there’s no shortage of studies out there that claim to provide insight into the economy and the business landscape.
 But how do you know if a study is legit?
 This talk looks at how data can be manipulated, and how to work out when the numbers are lying to you.

 Time management expert Laura Vanderkam has a unique approach to time management – namely that time is elastic, and will stretch to what we put into it.
 To put it differently – we have more time than we think we do, and if we really want to find the time for something, we will.
 Instead of working out ways to shave time off your commute or your lunchbreak, work out what your priorities are and plan your time around them.

 Knowing how much your colleagues earn may seem like a recipe for disaster, but David Burkus has found quite the opposite.
 In his research, Burkus has found that employees who work at companies that are transparent about pay are more likely to be motivated, and less likely to feel that they are discriminated against.
 Pay transparency may even help to narrow the gender pay gap as employees will be able to negotiate better.

 We’re bombarded with terrifying stories about what our sedentary lifestyles are doing to our health – and when you’re running a business it can feel like you’re tied to your chair.
 One way to get more activity into our days?
 Walking meetings.

-"Helpful and quick, thanks Lorraine"This review was posted by Arron Seymour on the 12th of April 2019
+"Great service x"This review was posted by James Tucker on the 15th of August 2019